RolandHughes/ls-cs/README.md

 * added Liberation Sans font
 * removed mingw support
 * local build now deploys cmake files along with lscs.conf
-* removed RPATH hacking CopperSpice relied upon.
+* removed RPATH ${origin}hacking CopperSpice relied upon.
 Secured environments will not allow you to do that.
 * cleaned up the install directory tree.
-* lscs.conf is now found where it should be and legacy bug that still exists in Qt today of not respecting Libraries = path is fixed.
-This means you can do a local build into a directory tree and build examples against it successfully without having to copy the entire library into same directory as binary.
+* lscs.conf is now found where it should be and most legacy bugs that still exists in Qt today of not respecting paths is fixed.

 Transitions currently taking place:
+* LsX rebranding
 * renaming and relocating Qt header files to avoid collisions
 * making SDL3 the primary underlying library.
 All QPlatform code will be replaced by a new LsXPlatform class based exclusively on SDL3.
 * UTF-8 for internal character encoding.